Reuh/anselme/LANGUAGE.md

 `a ; b`: evaluate a, discard its result, then evaluate b.
 Returns the result of b.

+`a;`: evaluate a, discard its result, returns nil.

 `a : b`: evaluate a and b, returns a new pair with a as key and b as value.

 `a :: b`: evaluate a and b, returns a new typed value with a as value and b as type.